 Chapter 1

 Introduction

 The art of successful theorizing is to make the inevitable simplifying assumptions in such a way that the final results are not very sensitive.

 -Robert M. Solow (1956, p.
 65)

 1.1 Macroeconomics

 1.1.1 The field

 Economics is the social science that studies the production and distribution of goods and services in society.
 Then, what defines the branch of economics named macroeconomics?
 There are two defining characteristics.
 First, macroeconomics is the systematic study of the economic interactions between human beings in society as a whole.
 This could also be said of microeconomic general equilibrium theory, however.
-The second defining characteristic of macroeconomics is that it aims at understanding the empirical regularities in the behavior of aggregate economic variables such as aggregate production, investment, unemployment, the general price level for goods and services, the inflation rate, the level of interest rates, the level of real wages, the foreign exchange rate, productivity growth etc. Thus, macroeconomics studies on the major lines of the economics of a society and does so in an intertemporal perspective - evolution over time is in focus.
+The second defining characteristic of macroeconomics is that it aims at understanding the empirical regularities in the behavior of aggregate economic variables such as aggregate production, investment, unemployment, the general price level for goods and services, the inflation rate, the level of interest rates, the level of real wages, the foreign exchange rate, productivity growth etc. The focus is on the short-run fluctuations of these variables as well as their long-run trend.
+Thus, macroeconomics studies the major lines of the economics of society as a whole.

 The aspiration of macroeconomics is three-fold: